-Where a Policy Overview Committee, Panel or the External Services Select Committee conducts reviews or investigations (e.g. with a view to policy development), the Committee may also ask people to attend to give evidence at Committee meetings which are to be conducted in accordance with the following principles:
+Where a Select Committees or Panel conducts reviews or investigations (e.g. with a view to policy development), the Committee may also ask people to attend to give evidence at Committee meetings which are to be conducted in accordance with the following principles:

-- that the investigation be conducted fairly and all Members of the Committee be given the opportunity to ask questions of attendees, and to contribute and speak; - (ii) that those assisting the Committee by giving evidence be treated with respect and courtesy; and - (iii) that the investigation be conducted so as to maximise the efficiency of the investigation or analysis.
+- (i) that the investigation be conducted fairly and all Members of the Committee be given the opportunity to ask questions of attendees, and to contribute and speak; - (ii) that those assisting the Committee by giving evidence be treated with respect and courtesy; and - (iii) that the investigation be conducted so as to maximise the efficiency of the investigation or analysis.